Japan opens mass vaccination sites for elderly ahead of Olympics

-TOKYO (Reuters) -Japan opened mass inoculation centres on Monday as the country races to vaccinate most of its elderly population against COVID-19 before the start of the Tokyo Olympics.
+TOKYO (Reuters) -Japan opened mass inoculation centres on Monday as it races to vaccinate most of its elderly population before the start of the Tokyo Olympics.

 “It’s better to get it early,” said Tetsuya Urano, 66, who was among the first to be vaccinated in Tokyo.
 “It went pretty smoothly, all in all.”